“Out — out are the lights — out all!

 “ That’s cheating! “ Jared said, leaping to his feet and grinning at Allen.
 Who looked as satisfied as a cat that had just eaten the proverbial canary

-“Cheating is using a tactical nuclear weapon in a CQC, anything else is just unexpected or failure to see the obvious” Allen replied smiling.
+“Cheating is using a tactical nuclear weapon in a CQC, anything else is just unexpected or failure to see the obvious” Allen replied with a smile.
 Jared bowed and they shook hands. “ Next time, I’ll wipe the mat with you, ” he promised.

 “I look forward to it, ” Allen replied.
-“But so far you have failed to put words to action” Allen added with a smile.
+“But so far you have failed to put words to action” Allen added then gave a pointed look in Jill’s direction.

-Jared chuckled, then walked over to gather his things, focusing on his gym bag, so he didn’t stare at Jill, it was hard, she was the perfect woman in his book.
+Jared chuckled ignoring the silent suggestion then walked over to gather his things, focusing on his gym bag, so he didn’t stare at Jill, it was hard, she was the perfect woman in his book.

 “ You have a good form” Jill said as she flipped her ponytail over her shoulder, watching Jared as he picked up his gym bag.
-Secretly admiring the muscles of his arms and shoulders bunch and slide as he moved. .
+Secretly admiring the play of muscles in his arms and shoulders as he moved.
+Why he had been reluctant to actually commit to asking her out he didn’t know.
+Today how ever he thought he might just take the plunge.

-“ Aren’t you going to spar “ Jared asked, seeing Allen leave the room.
+“ Aren’t you going to spar “ Jared asked lifting a golden red eyebrow seeing Allen leave the room.

 “ Sorry next time I’ll…. “ He started to say, but was cut off by loud nervous voices that came through the door that connected to the gym side of the building.

 Half the gym had gathered around the bank of TVs by the treadmills.
 From what Jared could see, the news was showing some riots in what looked like London.
-Fires were raging out of control and police and army units were firing into the crowds. “ Mother of God, “ he said softly going to get a closer look, It looked totally insane.
+Fires were raging out of control and police and army units were firing into the crowds. “ Mother of God, “ he said softly going to get a closer look, what ever was going on It looked totally insane.

 “Hey Lisa turn up the Volume” someone shouted.
 Lisa, who was manning the front desk, lifted the remote and pushed the button without even looking.
 She wasn’t known for her friendliness, and many had speculated she was actually hooked to a life support unit hidden under the desk.
-At least she was good looking which made up for her almost complete lack of anything resembling enthusiasms for her job.
+At least she was good looking which made up for her almost complete lack of anything resembling enthusiasms for her job or interactions with people.

 The volume rose and the calm, professional voice of a reporter could be heard clearly and the location had changed, Jared recognized the Chrysler building.
 What the hell is going on?
 He asked himself.